Nootropic profile

 Vinpocetine is a semi-synthetic compound derived from the periwinkle plant (Vinca minor) that is one of the most effective natural cerebral vasodilators.
 It enhances brain blood flow, improves oxygen utilisation, and supports memory and cognitive function - widely prescribed in Europe for cerebrovascular disorders.

-The key benefits of Vinpocetine include: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.
+The main benefits people report from Vinpocetine are: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.

 Log in to leave a comment.